 Addiction is a broad term which means the inability to let go on something you totally depend on either mentally or physically.
 It also means the progressive urge of something to make you feel good.

 No matter how you try to give up, it becomes hard and more complex.
-Being an addict doesn’t necessarily mean you must take drugs on a daily basis.
-If you keep on saying you will let go of something but fail to honour your words, then you are also an addict.
+Suffering from substance use disorder doesn’t necessarily mean you must take drugs on a daily basis.

 Another common sign of addiction is constantly telling lies on the number of drugs one uses.
 Most of the addicted victims have a tendency of denying whenever someone confronts them with the issue.
 The fact that they are denying is enough to show they understand using drugs is wrong and unacceptable.

 Now the hardest part comes in breaking yourself free from addiction.
-Seeking advice on the other hand too can be a challenge either the addict fears or lacks enough resources.
+Seeking advice on the other hand too can be a challenge either the person suffering from a substance use disorder fears or lacks enough resources.
 This is where you need drug and alcohol rehab in Haverhill.

 Many people who struggle with addiction find that they do not access help until it is too late – this may be because of health problems caused by the addiction or lifestyle issues such as loss of employment or the breakdown of relationships.